 Mellon Research Initiative

-This initiative gives the IFA the opportunity to bring distinguished scholars to the Institute as project consultants and collaborators, as participants in workshops and symposia, and as visiting professors.
-The consecutive appointments of three two-year postdoctoral fellows will allow the IFA to support and to benefit from the highest caliber of new research by bringing promising young art historians into our community and further to witness and to weigh the benefits of such fellowships.
+The Initiative gave the Institute the opportunity to bring distinguished scholars to the Institute as project consultants and collaborators, as participants in workshops and symposia, and as visiting professors.
+The consecutive appointments of four postdoctoral fellows allowed the Institute to support and to benefit from the highest caliber of new research by bringing promising young art historians into our community and further to witness and to weigh the benefits of such fellowships.
 The Initiative was designed to cross generations as well as fields of study in a community of interest engaged in a common enterprise.